nextcloud/documentation/admin_manual/configuration_files/external_storage/dropbox.rst

 Dropbox
 =======

+.. warning:: An app for Dropbox support is still in development for NC 13: https://github.com/icewind1991/files_external_dropbox

 While Dropbox supports the newer OAuth 2.0, Nextcloud uses OAuth 1.0, so you can safely ignore any references to OAuth 2.0 in the Dropbox configuration.